Pleanog/lmu-course-aii/Lectures/Session 06 - Large Langage Models (LLM).md

 This works because:
 - The vector from **man → woman** encodes the **gender dimension**.
 - Applying this **same vector offset** to **king** shifts it along the same gender axis, landing near **queen**.
-> [!TIP] It shows that embeddings don’t just store meaning — they capture **relationships between meanings** as directions in space.
+> [!TIP] It shows that embeddings don’t just store meaning, they capture **relationships between meanings** as directions in space.

 > [!question] _How do embeddings capture similarity?_
 Embeddings use the **distributional hypothesis**: “You shall know a word by the company it keeps.”
 If two words appear in similar contexts, their embeddings are adjusted during training to become similar.